AmedeoRoberto/AmedeoRoberto.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am pleased to announce that in 2025 I will be joining the [Okinawa Institute of Science and Technology](https://www.oist.jp/) as a tenure-track Assistant Professor.

-I will build my research group and I will have several postdoctoral positions open.
+I am pleased to announce that in 2025 I will be joining the [Okinawa Institute of Science and Technology](https://www.oist.jp/) as a tenure-track Assistant Professor. \n I will build my research group and I will have several postdoctoral positions open.

 In case you are interested and wish to apply, feel free to drop me an email.